rwxrob/boostvm/README.md

 [OVA]: https://drive.google.com/file/d/1jKFuD7RGAFWITuWTfj4ILqoDYfi88gRA/view?usp=sharing

+## Network Troubleshooting

+> "For me, at boot the VM could not connect to a network.
+I had to go to vmware virtual machine settings, network adapter and for bridged mode -> configure adapters and uncheck VirtualBox Host-Only ethernet adapter." (mecena38) (This seems to be common for those who had VirtualBox before.)

 ## Optional Checksum Validation

 For those who know what sha256sum is and how to validate it here is the checksum: